HERBench: A Benchmark for Multi-Evidence Integration in Video Question Answering: HERBench: High Evidential Requirement Benchmark

 \paragraph{Referring \& Tracking [R\&T].} This family tests binding a uniquely appearance-described target across time to reason about trajectory-dependent properties.
 Models must maintain a stable reference as the target interacts with the scene.
 The tasks are: 1) \textit{[AGBI] Appearance-Grounded Behavior Interactions}: Identify who accompanies or interacts with the target during traversal, emphasizing \emph{social and relational} cues.
 2) \textit{[AGAR] Appearance-Grounded Attribute Recognition}: Track the target to read out attributes anchored to their immediate local context (e.g., a passerby’s jacket color), focusing on \emph{moment-specific attribute extraction}.
 3) \textit{[AGLT] Appearance-Grounded Localization Trajectory}: Recover path endpoints and coarse trajectory (e.g., exit method), highlighting \emph{global, path-level motion reasoning}.
-This enforces $k \ge 3$ through identity maintenance across separated glimpses, each task centering on a different aspect of target evolution.
+This enforces $k \ge 3$ through identity maintenance across separated glimpses, as the target description is composed of cues scattered across distinct moments that must be jointly resolved, with each task centering on a different aspect of target evolution.

 \paragraph{Global Consistency \& Verification [GC\&V].} Next, we test exhaustive video-wide verification and absence detection, sweeps that must confirm what occurred and surface plausible but missing elements.
 The three tasks are: 1) \textit{[FAM] False Action Memory}: Among several plausible actions, select the one that never occurs while verifying the others do, requiring \emph{action-level absence detection}.
 2) \textit{[SVA] Scene Verification Arrangement}: Given 2-4 shot descriptions where some may be fabricated, first identify the faithful ones, then arrange the correct shots in temporal order, or return a calibrated abstention when too many descriptions are false; this combines \emph{shot-level fidelity checking} with chronology.
 3) \textit{[FOM] False Object Memory}: Among plausible objects, identify the one the camera wearer does \emph{not} interact with while verifying the rest, stressing \emph{object-level absence} tied to first-person interactions.
 Here $k \ge 3$ arises from multi-moment sweeps needed to validate presence and detect absence across the video.